-IDOT Workers Work Accidents & Chicago, IL Workers Comp Lawyers
+IDOT (Illinois Department of Transportation) Worker Accidents & Chicago, IL Workers Comp Lawyers

 The Illinois Department of Transportation is responsible for ensuring that state roads, streets, and highways are safe for motorists and commuters using public transportation, riding a bicycle, or walking.
 To do this, the State hires roadway maintenance workers who repair potholes, install signage and remove roadway debris.